ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

 * Black_filter (Black respondents less likely to want ancestry relative to all other ethnicity)
 * Asian_filter (Asian respondents less likely to want ancestry relative to all other ethnicity)
 * MDQuintile (higher quintile more likely to want ancestry; higher is less deprived)
-* SEX (men more likely to want ancestry relative to women)
+* GENDER (men more likely to want ancestry relative to women)
 * ETHNICITY_LFS (People from White other backgrounds more likely to want ancestry compared to many other ethnicities) '*'
 * MARSTAT (People who are neither married nor in a civil partnership are less likely to want ancestry relative to married/civil partnered people)
 * RELIGIOSITY (people who are practicing religios are more likely than not religious to want ancestry)